-- 10.1 General and event briefings must be attended by all concerned. - 10.2 The general briefing must be attended by judges, operational officials, team managers and crews.
-The object is to explain the running of the championship, the programme including any social programme and channels of communication. - 10.3 Event briefings must be attended by judges, operational officials, team managers and crews.
+- 10.1 General and event briefings must be attended by all concerned. - 10.2 Briefings will be in English and translators will be provided by the host nations to key personnel who are non native English speakers. - 10.3 The general briefing must be attended by judges, operational officials, team managers and crews.
+The object is to explain the running of the championship, the programme including any social programme and channels of communication. - 10.4 Event briefings must be attended by judges, operational officials, team managers and crews.
 The briefing will define operating procedures.
-Discussions on the rules and judging will not be allowed in briefings.

-- Daily briefings must be attended by team managers the object being to define the day's programme. - 10.5 Set briefings will be attended by crews and team managers.
+Discussions on the rules and judging will not be allowed in briefings. - 10.5 Daily briefings must be attended by team managers the object being to define the day's programme. - 10.6 Set briefings will be attended by crews and team managers.